chrisbouchard/easyrepr/CONTRIBUTING.rst

 is one I'm already working on, or possibly one that I will soon render unnceessary by a different change.

-After creating an issue, you're welcome to follow up with a merge request.
-I'll review your merge request as soon as I have time.
+After creating an issue, you're welcome to follow up with a pull request.
+I'll review your pull request as soon as I have time.
 If you are not comfortable making the change yourself, and I think the change is a good one, I would be happy to do it myself as time allows.

 All changes must include unit tests to cover the new functionality or fix, as well as new or updated documentation as appropriate.
-All merge requests must pass the CI (continuous integration) pipeline on CircleCI to be merged into the ``main`` branch.
+All pull requests must pass the CI (continuous integration) pipeline on CircleCI to be merged into the ``main`` branch.